Scholarships and Bursaries

 Applying for a Scholarship or Bursary Assistance

 Applications are invited and will be assessed by the Master and Dean.
-A letter of application expressing interest in the relevant award, addressed to the Master of New College, should accompany an application for College membership.
+You may wish to include a letter expressing interest in the relevant award, addressed to the Dean or Master of New College, in your application for College membership.
+You should discuss your interest in the interview with the Dean.
+A form for bursary applications will be sent out to all those receiving offer later in the application process (typically in December and January).
 Proof of disadvantage and/or financial need should be provided.
 Bursary assistance is generally allocated after the commencement of the academic year.

 Undergraduate Scholarships and Bursary Assistance